fossasia/susi_linux/docs/raspberry-pi_install.md

 # Installation on Raspberry Pi

 Tested on
-- Raspberry Pi 3 with Raspbian Jessie full
+- Raspberry Pi 3 with Raspbian Jessie Full

 You will need to have access to Raspberry Pi Screen and terminal for the initial setup.
 You may start from ssh later.